eSolutionsTech/kubesol/docs/cluster/create-new-cluster.md

 We are using the first controller (`c1`) as the Ansible run host.
 So, on the developer machine you will just need to ssh into that.

-As root on `c1` node, clone the git repo then run the `start.sh` script:
+As root on `c1` node, clone the git repo then run the `start.sh` script to install pre-requisites:

 ```
 c1 # cd /root